Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Experiments

-We're curious whether other approaches beyond ranking loss can alleviate gradient vanishing and, therefore, improve performance by alleviating the gradient vanishing of negative samples.
-We pick up Focal Loss~\cite{lin2017focal}, which assigns higher weights to poorly-classified samples, \textit{i.e.}, negative samples suffering from gradient vanishing in our scenario.
+It assigns higher weights to poorly classified samples~\cite{lin2017focal}, \textit{i.e.}, negative samples suffering from gradient vanishing in our scenario.
 Specifically, Focal Loss introduces a weight with hyper-parameter $\gamma$ to control the weight of samples:

 where $\gamma$ controls the relative weight.
-For those negative samples that suffered from gradient vanishing, their prediction score $\hat{p}_i$ should be wrongly high, making them have a higher weights $\hat{p}_i^{\gamma}$ than those negatives that are well-classified, \textit{i.e.}, with a low score.
+For those negative samples that may suffer from gradient vanishing when only using the BCE loss, their prediction score $\hat{p}_i$ should be wrongly high, making them have a higher weights $\hat{p}_i^{\gamma}$ than those negatives that are well-classified, \textit{i.e.}, with a low score.
 The larger $\gamma$, the higher the relative weights to those poorly-classified samples.

 We then conducted a set of experiments by comparing gradients and performance for Focal Loss with different $\gamma$.
-As shown in Fig.~\ref{fig: focal_grad}, similar to Combined-Pair, Focal Loss also gets higher gradients on negative samples than the BCE loss.
+As shown in Fig.~\ref{fig: beyond_rk} (left), similar to Combined-Pair, Focal Loss also gets higher gradients on negative samples than the BCE loss.
 The larger the $\gamma$, the more weights on the poorly classified samples, and the larger the performance lift than the BCE method.
-These phenomena further validate our perspective that the gradient vanishing of negative samples is the key challenge when positives are sparse; therefore, resolving it with either ranking loss or Focal Loss leads to performance lift.
+These results validate that Focal Loss can also mitigate the gradient vanishing of negative samples and, hence, improve classification performance.

 Please note that the original $\hat{p_i}^\gamma$ is always less than $1.0$, and the gradients of negative samples in Focal loss are constantly smaller than BCE loss.
-For a fair comparison, we introduce a slight modification to the original formulation by replacing $\hat{p_i}^\gamma$ with $\alpha (\hat{p_i})$.
+For a fair comparison, we introduce a slight modification to the original formulation by replacing $\hat{p_i}^\gamma$ with $[\hat{p_i}^\gamma + (1-\sum_{k\in N_-}\hat{p_k}^\gamma/N_-)]$.
 This adjustment normalizes the average weights of the negative samples to $1.0$, aligning it with the BCE loss.
 Formally, the modified version is defined as: